(KS) Daughter Behind Bars for an SRS 'MISTAKE' Bambi Hazen Fighting for her daughter's RIGHTS

 If my request is denied in whole or in part, I ask that you justify all deletions by reference to the specific exemptions of the act.
 I will also expect you to release all portions of otherwise exempt material.
 The Kansas Open Records Act is meant to be liberally construed to keep public records open and available (KSA 45-216).

-louis@sunfloweract.org, at 2201 E 13th Wichita KS 67214, or at 316-264-9972 X 21.
+Please contact my community organizer, Louis Goseland, at louis@sunfloweract.org, at 2201 E 13th Wichita KS 67214, or at 316-264-9972 X 21.

 Sincerely,Carlene Eye